How Much Should I Charge (rates) for Freelance 3D Modelling or Design?

 Note: this also helps realise rates subsequently quoted to the client because they are backed by industry available data and not necessarily pulled from thin air.

-When using information found in game salary surveys, the preference should be to average the data rather than necessarily relying on a single source.
-Having said this however, there is a fair amount of commonality across surveys, so where few data sets exist differences may be minor nonetheless.
+When using information found in game salary surveys the preference is to average data, where available, rather than necessarily relying on a single source.
+Having said this however, there is a fair amount of commonality across surveys so where few data sets are available, differences may be minor nonetheless.

 Note: in the following, figures are rounded out to whole numbers for simplicity so may not strictly calculate absolutely.
-They are also assumed to be 'net' and not 'gross' amounts, i.e. after deductions/costs of employment/benefits etc. (see highlighted box-out above).
+They are also assumed to be ‘net‘ and not ‘gross‘ amounts, i.e. after deductions.

 Note: [1] conversion rate of £1/$1.68, May 2014

-Taking the (US) Game Industry Salary Survey for 2013 as an example for the remainder of this article, accordingly an artist with three or less years experience averages approx. $48,000 for 260 working days[2] in the year, rounding out to approx. $185 a day or $23 per hour[3].
-With this in mind, looking at a model estimated to take a (working) week to build and ship, i.e. five (5) days, eight hours (8 hrs) a day, using the figures previously determined, it would cost around $925 to produce ($185 * 5 = $925), a number that can be adjusted depending on project specifics and what the freelance artist/designer is bringing to the table[4].
+Looking at a model estimated to take a (working) week to build and ship, i.e. five days, eight hours a day, using the figures previously determined it would cost around $925 to produce ($185 * 5 = $925), a number that can be adjusted depending on project specifics and what the freelance artist/designer is bringing to the table[4].

 Once done this at least puts the freelancers quote on equal(ish) footing with Real World value, making the project more likely to be signed-off by the prospective client because they can see the correlation.